Lifetime Planner: Resources for Setting Medicare Expenses Using the Special Expense Assumption

 - Medicare provides for post-65 healthcare coverage.

 - It is optional but most sign-up.
-Expat retirees have a particularly difficult decision to make since Medicare only covers USA based care.
+Expat retirees, such as myself, have a particularly difficult decision to make since Medicare only covers USA based care.

 - It is not free.
-If you haven't planned for it, you will likely have an impact to your retirement budget post-65.
+If you haven't planned for it, you will likely have a significant impact to your retirement budget post-65.

 - Its complicated, making forecasting challenging.
 But, it's a forecast - your best estimate based on what you know now in terms of your future goals.